-Conservation and Recovery Act (RCRA) requirements and all other applicable federal, state, tribal, or local requirements;
+Store waste in sealed containers, constructed of suitable materials to prevent leakage and corrosion, and labeled in accordance with applicable Resource Conservation and Recovery Act (RCRA) requirements and all other applicable federal, state, tribal, or local requirements;

-- (3) Store all outside containers within appropriately-sized secondary containment (e.g., spill berms, decks, spill containment pallets) to prevent spills from being discharged, or provide a similarly effective means designed to prevent the discharge of pollutants from these areas (e.g., storing chemicals in a covered area, having a spill kit available on site); - (4) Dispose of hazardous or toxic waste in accordance with the manufacturer's recommended method of disposal and in compliance with federal, state, tribal, and local requirements; - (5) Clean up spills immediately, using dry clean-up methods, and dispose of used materials properly.
-You are prohibited from hosing the area down to clean surfaces or spills.
-Eliminate the source of the spill to prevent a discharge or a furtherance of an ongoing discharge; and - (6) Follow all other federal, state, tribal, and local requirements regarding hazardous or toxic waste.
+- (2) Store all outside containers within appropriately-sized secondary containment (e.g., spill berms, decks, spill containment pallets) to prevent the discharge of spills, or provide a similarly effective means designed to prevent the discharge of pollutants from these areas (e.g., storing chemicals in a covered area, having a spill kit available on site); - (3) Dispose of hazardous or toxic waste in accordance with the manufacturer's recommended method of disposal and in compliance with Federal, State, Tribal, and local requirements; - (4) Clean up spills immediately, using dry clean-up methods, and dispose of used materials properly.
+Do not hose the area down to clean surfaces or spills.
+Eliminate the source of the spill to prevent a discharge or a furtherance of an ongoing discharge; and - (5) Follow all other federal, state, tribal, and local requirements regarding hazardous or toxic waste.

 e.
-For construction and domestic wastes:23
+For construction and domestic wastes:25